-The engagement material made available to the treatment group comprised an interactive talk, an animation, a factsheet and an educational guiz (Supporting Information).
-The talk was 30 min long, split into three sections: (i) carabid ecology, (ii) farm measures for carabid abundance and diversity, and (iii) how and why to monitor carabids.
+The engagement material made available to the treatment group comprised an interactive talk, an animation, a factsheet, and an educational quiz (supplementary).
+The talk was 30-minutes long, split into three sections, i) carabid ecology ii) farm measures for carabid abundance and diversity, and iii) how and why to monitor carabids.
 After each section farmers were given the opportunity to ask questions and make comments.
-The 3-min 'Carabid beetles in farm environments' animation was designed to communicate key concepts of carabid ecology, including how and why they move in farm landscapes, and highlight their role in pest and weed-seed control.
+The three-minute 'Carabid beetles in farm environments' animation was designed to communicate key concepts of carabid ecology, including how and why they move in farm landscapes landscape, and highlight their role in pest and weed-seed control.
 The factsheet was designed to build self-efficacy and engage farmers in carabid monitoring.
 The short ID quiz was designed to engage farmers with carabid ID and teach basic ID skills.
 Questions were multiple choice with pictures of carabid beetles, followed by explanatory text on ID techniques.
-Participants for the treatment group were recruited from three 1-h events where the talk was given (Table S1).
-Participants were emailed materials and an ethics statement.
+Participants for the Treatment Group were recruited from three 1-hour events where the talk was given (Table S1).